matiasmascioto/awesome-soccer-analytics/README.md

 A curated list of awesome resources related to *Soccer Analytics* in *english* and *spanish*.

+:soccer::soccer:: 100% soccer
+:soccer::tennis:: Soccer and other sports

 ### Contents
 * [Blogs & Websites](#blogs--websites)
 * [Books](#books)